fBruzja/pdf-text-extractor/README.md

 ## Install
 This project was made with [node](https://nodejs.org/en/) on version [14.16.1](https://nodejs.org/download/release/v14.16.1/) and [npm](https://www.npmjs.com/).
-<br>In the root of the pdf-text-extractor-server and in the root of the pdf-text-extractor-web, run separately:
+<br>In the root of the pdf-text-extractor-server and in the root of the pdf-text-extractor-web run separately:
 ```
 npm install
 ```